On the Optimal Reasoning Length for RL-Trained Language Models: Additional Experimental Results

 \subsubsection{Wall-Clock Time Comparison}

 One might hypothesize that shorter outputs lead to lower performance simply because fewer tokens are processed during training, resulting in less learning signal.
-To test this, we compare all models at our fixed training budget of 576 GPU-hours rather than equal training steps.
-Figure~\ref{fig:walltime} shows that the non-monotonic relationship persists: methods with strong length penalties still underperform despite having more training steps within the same time budget.
-This confirms that the performance degradation in the short-output regime reflects genuine under-thinking rather than insufficient training compute.
+To test this, we compare all length-control configurations at our fixed training budget of 576 GPU-hours rather than at equal training steps.
+Figure~\ref{fig:walltime} shows that the non-monotonic relationship persists: configurations with strong length penalties still underperform despite having more training steps within the same time budget.
+This indicates that the performance degradation in the short-output regime is not an artifact of insufficient training compute.